 OpenTelemetry Collector (recommended)

-The Sumo Logic Distribution for OpenTelemetry Collector is our next-generation collector, built on OpenTelemetry, that provides a single unified agent to send Logs, Metrics, Traces, and Metadata for Observability to Sumo Logic.
+The Sumo Logic Distribution for OpenTelemetry Collector is our next-generation collector, built on OpenTelemetry, that provides a single unified agent to send logs, metrics, traces, and metadata from a variety of sources to Sumo Logic.
+The collector uses encryption and compression to send data securely and efficiently and is fault-tolerant to network issues.

 Sumo Logic Installed Collectors receive data from one or more Sources.
 Collectors collect raw log data, compress it, encrypt it, and send it to the Sumo Cloud in real time.
 A single Sumo Logic Collector can collect up to 15,000 events per second and has fault tolerance during network or service outages.
 See Installed Collector System Requirements.